Chris Winter

 Tyler Erickson

 If it wasn't for my dad and his friend, I wouldn't be scuba diving.
 While my dad's friend worked in Detroit Lakes, he met Gary ‘'Seal'' Thompson and got certified through Tri State Diving.
 My dad took the class first.
 After watching a few sessions at the pool, I began to get more and more interested in scuba diving.
-My dad completed 16 hours in the pool and did 4 checkout dives in Detroit lakes Minnesota.
+My dad completed 16 hours in the pool and did 4 checkout dives in an area lakes in the Detroit Lakes Minnesota area.
 My dad asked me if I would be interested in trying scuba diving.
 I didn't know what scuba diving was at first, until I watched my dad do his advanced diving course in Lake Cormorant.
 I picked up bits and pieces of scuba diving and how the equipment works.
 After spending the day at Lake Cormorant, I decided that I would be interested in trying a new adventure under the water, ‘'Scuba diving''.
 Going into the West Fargo class I was nervous and I didn't know what to expect.
-Before the class started I had to read a beginners diving book, complete a study guide, and take a written test before my checkout dives.
+When the class started I had to read a beginners diving book, complete a study guide, and take a written test before my four checkout dives.
 The first day of class you have to fill out your personal information and listen to some stories that the instructor reads to you.
 Also, you learn how to put weights on your weight belt and where it goes.
 The second day of class you listen to some more stories, learn how to figure out your decompression limits, how to use the navy dive table.
-The third days you learn to set up your gear and prepare to enter the pool while always listening to the dive instructor.
+The third day you learn to set up your gear and prepare to enter the pool while always listening to the dive instructor.
 Once in the water, you have to perform tasks with the directions you were just given.
 Then the fourth day you get your gear ready and get ready to do some skills in the water.
 Then toward the end of the class you get to swim around and try the gear.
 Once you're done with the class you have to do four checkout dives with the instructor and practice some of skills you learned in the pool but in a lake.
 After you complete all your checkout dives, you have earned a scuba diving certification.
 Once you have been certified as a diver, you have the opportunity to dive anywhere in the world.
 We hope we will see you in the near future.
 And hope to sea you at the bottom.

 Lake Superior